 Generally speaking, the more modified the car, the more preparation and spares will be needed at the dyno session.
 For those of you with heavily built cars: a general rule of thumb, anything that has ever been a problem with your car will show up on the dyno.
 Bring spares.
 Anywhere you’ve cut corners, will be a problem.
 Fix it beforehand.

-Any car that can successfully drive full throttle down the road will not have a problem on the dyno.
+Any car that can successfully drive full throttle down the track will not have a problem on the dyno.
 Problems usually only occur on new builds that have not yet been tested – as the dyno is the first test, naturally any issues show up.
 One of our specialties is reviewing complicated builds and we HIGHLY recommend some level of consult before your dyno session for extensively modified vehicles.

 - Bring your wheel lock key.
 The Dynapack is a unique dyno that bolts to the hubs of the vehicle.
 Bring your wheel lock key.
 Advise us if your lug nuts are an abnormal thread pitch (we stock M12x1.5 and M12x1.25).